 Any format!
-Many educators are creating video lessons that students/families watch.
+Your lesson can simply be a written lesson, can have materials shared (or list of household/school materials used in the lesson) or can include a video.
+Many educators are creating video lessons that students and/or families watch.
 You can upload your video to YouTube and share the link (I can embed the video into the post) or send me your video and I'll upload it our Perkins server.
 There are many simple ways to create a video, including using your smart phone, record using Zoom or other virtual meeting platforms (which allows you to show what is on your screen plus a window with your head (if you have your camera on), screen record just your device, or use your document camera.
 All of these are free options!
-Keep in mind that video lessons are wonderful for young students or students who are not reading or who have not mastered technology!
+Keep in mind that video lessons are wonderful for young students or students who are not reading or who have not mastered technology.

 Lessons do not have to include a video.
-You can share your written lesson plan.
+You can share your written lesson plan or lesson idea.

 Share the digital materials that you use in a lesson; if using physical materials either sent home in a packet or that are commonly found at home, simply include a list of materials needed for the activity.
-If you brailled a material, share the digital file of the brailled material.
-If you created a digital book (any format), non-visual digital map or other resource, it may be included in the Book or Map Library with a link over to your lesson.
+If you used a braille resource, share the digital file of the brailled material.
+If you created a digital book (any format), non-visual digital map or other resource, that resource may also be included in the Book or Map Library with a link over to your lesson.

 Lesson plans can be used by educators, parents and even students!
 The lesson can be geared for a preschooler, elementary student, middle school student, high school student or transition student.
 The lesson can be for students who are on or who are not in grade level.
 We are very interested in lessons for students with multiple disabilities and/or deaf-blind.
 Lessons can be for students with low vision, some vision and/or no vision.
-You are already creating lessons for your student - simply share these lessons.
+You are already creating lessons for your student - simply share these lessons and help grow our lesson library.
 Other students with similar needs can benefit from these lessons and YOU can benefit from lessons created by other educators!

 Who can share lessons?